Disney's bid for Fox assets gains momentum: sources

 The Reuters sources asked not to be identified because the negotiations are confidential.
 Fox declined to comment, while Disney and Comcast did not immediately respond to requests for comment.

-A deal with media mogul Rupert Murdoch’s Fox will give Disney more shows and movies for television and online distribution at a time when companies such as Amazon.com Inc (AMZN.O) and Netflix Inc (NFLX.O) are spending billions to bulk up on programing.

-It will also expand Disney’s international reach and diversify its revenue as U.S. cable subscribers decline.
+Any potential deal would follow the U.S. Department of Justice’s decision to sue to block AT&T Inc’s (T.N) $85.4 billion deal to buy Time Warner Inc (TWX.N).

-Reporting by Greg Roumeliotis and Jessica Toonkel in New York; Additional reporting by Laharee Chatterjee in Bengaluru, Additional reporting by Munsif Vengattil; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli
+Reporting by Greg Roumeliotis and Jessica Toonkel in New York; Additional reporting by Laharee Chatterjee and Munsif Vengattil in Bengaluru and Anjali Athavaley in New York; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli